-Because if a woman says no but fingers and instruments are put inside her anyway, that is rape.
+Because if a woman or person says no but fingers and instruments are put inside her anyway, that is rape.

-Because if a woman says no but staff feel afraid to respect their wishes, that’s a broken system.
+Because if a woman or person says no but staff feel afraid to respect their wishes, that’s a broken system.

-Because women deserve to be treated kindly when at their most vulnerable.
+Because people deserve to be treated kindly when at their most vulnerable.

-Because some of us see, daily, how birth can be if women are nurtured and put at the centre of their care.
+Because some of us see, daily, how birth can be if women and parents are nurtured and put at the centre of their care.

 Because birth is the ultimate feminist issue.

 Because it doesn’t have to be this way.

 For all our daughters and sons.
 For the good of us all, humanise birth.